Starbucks: 2020s

 On March 23, 2023, Narasimhan told employees that he would work a half-day behind a store counter each month, and he trained as a barista to immerse himself in the brand and stay close to customers.
 In June 2023, Starbucks was ordered to pay $25 million in punitive damages and $600,000 compensatory damages to a former regional manager.
 The court found that Starbucks fired her in 2018 because she was white.
 In December 2023, the operator of all of the Starbucks locations in Brazil, SouthRock Capital, declared itself bankrupt.
-SouthRock will continue to operate Starbucks locations normally while closing a few underperforming ones and will restructure through the bankruptcy procedure.
+SouthRock would continue to operate Starbucks locations normally while closing a few underperforming ones and would restructure through the bankruptcy procedure.
 SouthRock Capital later declared Chapter 15 bankruptcy in June 2024.

 On August 13, 2024, Starbucks announced it was replacing then CEO Laxman Narasimhan with Brian Niccol.
 Niccol had served as the CEO of Chipotle since 2018.
 In January 2025, Starbucks ended its 'open-door policy', and requires customers to make a purchase in order to use restrooms and the seating area.
 In February 2025, Starbucks cut 30% of its menu in an effort to simplify its processes and reduce costs.
 The discontinued offerings were primarily less popular or more complex items, including some Frappuccino blended drinks, Royal English Breakfast Latte, and White Hot Chocolate.
 In July 2025, Starbucks announced corporate office employees would have to return to working physically in the office four days per week, starting in October.
 For workers who would prefer to instead leave the company, Starbucks would offer a one-time voluntary exit program which would include a cash payment.

+In January 2026, Starbucks announced their turnaround strategy which involved forming a joint venture with Boyu Capital to run its business in China, the company’s second-largest market.
+After the deal closes in the second quarter of fiscal 2026, pending regulatory approval, Boyu will hold up to a 60% interest in the joint venture.

+In March 2026, Starbucks announced plans for new regional corporate offices, making a massive expansion by establishing a major corporate hub in Nashville, Tennessee.
+The company is investing $100 million into this new regional headquarters, which will house up to 2,000 employees over the next five years.